Patient's Query

 Hi doctor,

 Thank you for the reply.
-Do you think I have nasal polyp which is causing my right nostril blockage?
-It is cleaned up after taking the nasal spray, which I have stopped as it has been four days.
-I still take the decongest tablets along with N-acetyl cysteine 600 mg, which I bought today.
+Do you think I have a nasal polyp that is causing blockage in my right nostril?
+It is cleaned up after taking the nasal spray, which I have stopped after 4 days.
+I still take the decongestant tablets along with N-acetyl cysteine 600 mg, which I bought today.
 The left nostril is fine when breathing in and out, but the right still feels closed.
-The tickling feeling is so much better, do get tickles now and then when moving my mouth and sometimes during the day.
+The tickling feeling is so much better.
+I get tickles now and then when moving my mouth and sometimes during the day.
 And I get just a burning feeling in the back of my throat sometimes, but that is it.
-I am scared that it is a nasal polyp which is causing it.
+I am scared that it is a nasal polyp that is causing it.
 I have a friend's birthday party tonight, do you think I can drink alcohol?

 Hello,